Nursery Notice Board during school closure

 Please use the links on Google Classroom to access the morning and afternoon meeting.

 WEEK BEGINNING 22nd February 2021

 You will find details of your challenges and some video's to explain them on your Google classroom.
 Please let us know if you have any difficulty accessing this.

 Remember you do not have to do the activities all in one day, you can spread them across the week.
 You can add photos and videos once you have completed the assignment.
 Some assignments do not need these and you can mark as complete.

-The first round of the competition is now open and the theme is: Winter Wonder
+This week is the final round of the competition and the theme is: Changes

 A reminder of the rules: